monolithicpower/MagVector-Arduino-Library/README.md

 It is also possible to import the library Zip file (check release tab) from the Arduino IDE (Sketch => Include Library => Add .ZIP Library...).

-The library can also be manually installed by copying the MagAlpha library folder in your arduinosketchfolder/libraries/ folder.
+The library can also be manually installed by copying the MagVector library folder in your arduinosketchfolder/libraries/ folder.
 You may need to create the libraries subfolder if its your first library.
 Restart the IDE to see the library.

 Check this tutorial on Arduino library installation for more information:
 * [All About Arduino Libraries](http://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use)